 What is the best combination of lighting for a living room?

 Interior designer Abigail Ahern says that every room should incorporate eight different sources of lighting.
-It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target.
+It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target, even if you're looking at small living room lighting ideas.

 ‘Start by using a large centralised ceiling light to create an even layer of background lighting,’ says Will Earl, director at J Adams & Co.
 ‘Use a combination of dimmable task lights, such as floor and table lamps, across the room to allow you to adapt the mood of the space for day to night.
 Then use accent lighting to highlight architectural features and artwork.’